 - Families who’d like to game together

-Pocket or Pico projectors are tiny pocket-sized projectors perfect for the businessperson on the go.
+If you’re looking for a very small portable projector, pocket or Pico projectors are tiny pocket-sized projectors perfect for the businessperson on the go.
 They will fit easily into a handbag, carry-on, or briefcase and often weigh less than 3 pounds.
 Despite the small size, pocket projectors can display images up to 70 inches.

 Pico projectors tend not to be as bright as full-size models, but they are often ‘smart”, connecting easily to Wi-Fi for use with cloud storage or streaming.
 You can also connect a pico model to a compact camera, smartphone or tablet, or laptop, giving you versatility in a very small package.

-Pico Projectors are most often recommended for:
+Pico projectors are most often recommended for:

 - Small groups or small rooms

 - Personal and travel use